-North Augusta Plaza is a 229,730 square foot grocery-anchored retail centre located at the 314 East Martintown Road, North Augusta, Aiken County, South Carolina.
-The centre was acquired by the REIT in December 2013, built in 1993, and recently underwent a major redevelopment.
+North Augusta Plaza is a 229,730 square foot grocery-anchored shopping centre located at the 314 East Martintown Road, North Augusta, Aiken County, South Carolina.
+The centre was built in 1993, acquired by the REIT in December 2013, and underwent a major redevelopment.
 North Augusta Plaza is situated on 20.1 acres of land and has a large national and regional tenant mix including Hamrick's Ross Dress for Less, Burke's and PetSmart.
-North Augusta Plaza is 93% occupied and is anchored by Publix.
+North Augusta Plaza is 95.2% occupied and is anchored by Publix.